MvcControlsToolkit/Home/README.md

 Toolkit](http://mvccontrolstoolkit.codeplex.com/).
 Here you will find all features, some examples, and the future Roadmap.
 [Here](https://github.com/MvcControlsToolkit) you may find the list of all repositories included in the Mvc Controls Toolkit project.

-## Current version: 1.0.1 RTM
+## Current version: 1.1.4 RTM
 This version is compatible with Asp.net Core 1.0.0 Mvc See [versions history](https://github.com/MvcControlsToolkit/MvcControlsToolkit.Core/wiki/Versions-history).

 See [live examples](http://examples.aspnetcore.mvc-controls.com/).

+Installation instructions are updated to the last 1.1.4 release.

+Documentation for the newly 1.1.4 features will be provided in a short time in a dedicated documentation web site.

 ## Announcements
-2016-10-21 - In a few days the 1.1 version: EDITABLE GRIDS, PAGERS, DETAIL VIEWS AND AUTOCOMPLETE!
+2016-11-01 - The new 1.1.4 version is ready, try: EDITABLE GRIDS, PAGERS, DETAIL VIEWS AND AUTOCOMPLETE!
 GRID, CONTROLLERS, AND RELATED DB REPOSITORIES MAY BE CREATED WITH MINIMAL CODE, RELYING ON DEFAUL TEMPLATES, NAME CONVENTIONS AND EASY OVERRIDES.

 ## Installation
-1. Create an Ap.net core Mvc 1.0.0 project and install the `MvcControlsToolkit.ControlsCore` **Nuget** package.
+1. Create an Ap.net core Mvc 1.0.1 project and install the `MvcControlsToolkit.ControlsCore` **Nuget** package 1.1.4.
-2. Install the following Bower packages: `jquery-validation-unobtrusive-extensions`: >= 1.0.0 to handle multilanguage enhanced client validation, and `bootstrap-html5-fallback` >= 1.0.1 to have bootstrap widget fallback of all Html5 inputs.
+2. Install the following Bower packages: `jquery-validation-unobtrusive-extensions`: >= 1.0.2 to handle multilanguage enhanced client validation, `bootstrap-html5-fallback` >= 1.0.2 to have bootstrap widget fallback of all Html5 inputs, and finally  `mvcct-controls` >= 1.0.2 to have the needed client side JavaScript support for all advanced Mvc Controls Toolkit controls.
-3. Install the following **npm** packages in the same order as given below. **Important:** As a default Asp.net Core 1.0.0 Mvc project template do not contain a "package.json" file, so no npm folder appears next to the Bower folder.
+3. Install the following **npm** packages in the same order as given below. **Important:** As a default Asp.net Core 1.0.1 Mvc project template do not contain a "package.json" file, so no npm folder appears next to the Bower folder.
     In order to create one, please right click on the project root folder and select "add new item" then select "package.json".
     1. `cldr-data` >= 29.0.1.
 It will install the culture database used by the globalization system.
 Installation might last a few minutes.
 Pls, don't worry this big cultures database is not be deployed when the web application is published.
     Neither it is added to source control if you add "node_modules" to the "gitignore" file.
     2. `globalize` >= 1.1.1.
 It installs all modules needed by the globalize library.
-    3. `mvcct-templates` >= 1.1.1.
+    3. `mvcct-templates` >= 1.1.2.
 This is an Mvc Controls toolkit specific package that will scaffold some file in your project.Installation might last a few minutes.
 After installation Mvc Controls Toolkit tag helpers, and namespaces will be added to the _ViewImports.cshtml view, new task will be added to your gulpfile.js (within two files under a "tasks" folder),